Candu709/google-mockup/README.md

 ## Development Notes

+### No CSS reset/normalize
+I avoided using a CSS reset sheet becouse while I realize it could speed up the development in a small project like this, I also felt it could fix something that I didnt know or fully understand yet without teaching me much about it.

 ### CSS Naming Conventions
 Early in the project i was pointed out to Modular CSS by one of the maintener of the [TOP Discord]().
 After some brief research, I tried to implement a naming convention following the guidelines from OOCSS, BEM and SMACSS.
 I later added comments on top of each section both as a reminder and for easier navigation through the list.

-### No CSS reset/normalize
-I avoided using a CSS reset sheet becouse while I realize it could speed up the development in a small project like this, I also felt it could fix something that I didnt know or fully understand yet without teaching me much about it.

 ### Localization
-By default I am redirected from google.com to google.it, I decided to recreate this localized version as it has some additional elements (the google store links and the [carbon free banner](#carbon-free-banner) in the footer) that are interesting to place, but translating the texts into English for easier understanding when requesting feedback.
+By default I am redirected from google.com to google.it, I decided to recreate this localized version as it has some additional elements (the "Google Store" links and the [Carbon free banner](#carbon-free-banner) in the footer) that are interesting to place, but translating the texts into English for easier understanding when requesting feedback.\
-Later on i might build two different localized pages to practice using altenates version of a page.
+Later on i might build two different localized pages to practice using alternates versions of a page.

 ### Font sizes
 The original page uses absolute sizes for most things, I chose to instead use mostly relative units since i noticed i had to keep zooming to properly read text in the original.